alanzhaonys/business-location-analysis/README.md

 ## <span style="color: #606060;">Find Your Perfect Business Location Using AWS QuickSight and CloudFormation</span>

 ### Intro
-In this article I will show you how to use AWS QuickSight and CloudFormation to generate analysis reports, in this case using real world deomgraphics and business directory data to analyse and recommend optimal business locations for your next venture.
+In this article I will show you how to use AWS QuickSight and CloudFormation to generate analysis reports.
+I will be using real world deomgraphics and business directory data to analyse and recommend optimal business locations for your next venture.

-Below is a preview of the report will be generated.
+Below is a preview of the report generated.
 To see the full version, [click here](preview.pdf).

 ![Preview diagram](img/preview.png)

 ### Diagram
+The infrastructure is as simple as below.
 ![Overview diagram](img/overview.png)

 ### The Goal
-Introuction to automate BI reports using QuickSight and Cloudformation.
-At the end of the article, you should be able to create your own repeatable, portable and managable reports.
+To give introuction to automate BI reports using QuickSight and Cloudformation.
+At the end of the article, you should be able to create your own repeatable, portable and managable reports with code.

+__To tell you [Chappaqua, NY](https://www.google.com/search?q=chappaqua%2C+new+york) is a great location to start your nail salon business IS NOT THE GOAL.__

 ### Prerequsitis
-- Git and AWS skills
+- AWS skills
 - QuickSight Enterprise edition access

 ### Disclaimers
-- All the data used come from public sources, their accuracy are unknown
+- All the data used come from public sources, accuracy is not guaranteed
-- The formulas used to determine the optimal locations are not warranted.
+- The [magic formulas](https://github.com/alanzhaonys/business-location-analysis/blob/257400aa6145d7f10d53bbd7d647ad5a39406a82/nested/quicksight.yaml#L359) used to determine the optimal locations are not warranted.
 There are many other factors to consider, for example, urban characteristics, real estate and labor costs etc.
 - Privisioning the resources in AWS will incur costs

 ### Steps